longqishi223/EC-Engineering-Journey/README.md

 * **Motherboard Thermistors:** Analog sensors (NTC thermistors) placed near critical components (like the VRM/power stages or battery) read via the EC's internal ADC (Analog-to-Digital Converter).

 #### 2.2 Fan Speed Control (FSC)
-Once the temperatures are acquired, the EC calculates the target fan speed.
+Once the temperatures are acquired, the EC calculates the target fan speed:
 * **PWM (Pulse Width Modulation):** The EC outputs a PWM signal to the fan controller IC to adjust the speed.
 * **TACH (Tachometer):** The EC reads the RPM feedback from the fan to ensure it hasn't stalled or failed.
 * **Thermal Tables vs. PID Control:** Modern ECs use either predefined step-based tables (e.g., if Temp > 60°C, PWM = 50%) or a Proportional-Integral-Derivative (PID) algorithm for smoother, quieter acoustic transitions.